 The emotional economy is currently emerging – with the help of technological advances – at a bewildering tempo to replace ‘knowledge‘ based human economic activities with ‘relation & interaction’ economic based human activities.
 Judging from the present tempo of change, it wouldn’t take many years for a new kind of economy to emerge.

 What’s next?
-Who knows… because with technological advancement and developments, it is almost impossible to make any reliable prediction about what we can possibly expect.
+Who really knows… with present day technological advancement and developments, it is virtually impossible to make any reliable prediction about what we might possibly expect next.
 This is the main reason why proactive preparation is strongly recommended and seriously encouraged.
-However, there is a current hypothesis surfacing that the present job market might – as a result of the and communication advances – gain a nomadic character, which suggest that we could offer our labour to who ever needs it – whenever they need it – regardless possible geographic and time constraints.
+However, there currently is a hypothesis surfacing that the present job market might – as a result of the and communication advances – gain a wise economic character, which suggest that we should offer our labour to who ever needs it – whenever they need it – regardless possible existing geographic and time constraints, because allows us to overcome these space and time restrictions with little difficulty.

 ‘Economy’, probably isn’t the perfect term to describe the overall unfolding environment in which we are currently conducting economic activities (i.e. is working).
 It worked well in the past, because work life activities, were mainly founded in and described by economic theory, which doesn’t really apply to the fast-establishing emotions economy of today.
 But for the moment, due to a lack of a better term, economy will just have to suffice.